-23 What employee benefits are prescribed by law?
+24 What employee benefits are prescribed by law?

-Most employees are members of the social security system, which comprises statutory pension, health, nursing care, unemployment and occupational accidents insurance.
-Contributions to the statutory pension, nursing care (in principle) and unemployment insurance are borne in equal shares by the employer and the employee.
-Employees contribute slightly more than the employer to statutory health insurance, as do childless employees over 23 years of age to nursing care insurance.
+Employees are regularly insured in the social security system, which comprises statutory pension, health, nursing care, unemployment and occupational accidents insurance.
+High earners may opt out of statutory health and nursing care insurance and enrol in private health and nursing care insurance instead.
+Contributions to the statutory pension, health, nursing care (in principle) and unemployment insurance are borne in equal shares by the employer and the employee (however, most health insurance providers charge additional contributions to employees).
+Childless employees over 23 years of age contribute slightly more to nursing care insurance.
 Contributions to occupational accidents insurance are borne solely by the employer.
 Typical social security benefits are retirement pensions, disability pensions, survivors' pensions, health care and nursing care, as well as unemployment benefits.
-See question 20 for paid vacation and holidays, question 21 for sick pay and question 22 for maternity benefits.
+See question 21 for paid vacation and holidays, question 22 for sick pay and question 23 for maternity benefits.

-24 Are there any special rules relating to part-time or fixed-term employees?
+25 Are there any special rules relating to part-time or fixed-term employees?